apehex/tokun/articles/tokun.1.md

 The "context" feature in the MLQA dataset has no occurence of the newline `"\n"` character.
 Yet, the encoder-decoder is able to reconstruct the newline from the embedding.

-This shows that the model learned the abstract structure of unicode rather than particular codepoints.
+This shows that the model learned the abstract structure of Unicode rather than particular codepoints.

 To better evaluate the capacity to generalize, the model is evaluated on Korean samples, which was not available in the training dataset: